Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats

 However, in winter, in order to keep warm, men would wear a Xi Ying Guan (栖鹰冠), also known as a Nuan Mao (暖帽, warm hat).

 Mongolians believe in shamanism, and the “Ying (eagle)” is an important totem in shamanism.
-The crown of the eagle contains the Mongolian people's special feelings for the eagle and the worship of the power it possesses.
+The crown of the eagle contains the Mongolian people's special feelings for the eagle and the of the power it possesses.

 Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats-18